contextworks/Cascading-Class-System/CCS-Standard.md

 4. When a class is loaded:

-    a) if the namespace is \app then the class is in the project namespace and the autoloader MUST look into the CFS for the first file matching the Class_Name pattern, load it and if the module from which it was loaded was not mapped to the \app namespace define a class_alias for it from the module's namespace to the \app namespace.
+    a) if the namespace is \app then the class is in the project namespace and the autoloader MUST look into the CCS for the first file matching the Class_Name pattern, load it and if the module from which it was loaded was not mapped to the \app namespace define a class_alias for it from the module's namespace to the \app namespace.